 I've had an interesting journey through a few different brands of camera equipment, and to add a bit more credibility to this blog, I'll outline them here.

 My first ever camera was a Nikon D5100 with the 18-55mm kit lens.
 I shot it on full automatic for about a year until I upgraded to a Nikon D7000 with an 18-140mm lens.
 In retrospect, I hadn't come close to utilizing the full potential of the D5100, but the D7000 just felt "better", mostly due to the physical design of the body.
 I used the 18-140mm for a while and eventually picked up a 35mm f/1.8 for it.
-I didn't really utilize the potential of that lens either, but the internet said it was a good lens.
-I also had an old 80-200mm f/2.8, so the setup was getting pretty heavy and I used it mainly for travel photos.
-I had heard of mirrorless cameras before, but only the Nikon V series which had tiny sensors and horrible lens choices.
+I didn't really utilize the potential of that lens either, but the internet said it was a good lens and I went with it.
+I also purchased an old 80-200mm lens from the 90s and good hooked on bokeh.
+I began having issues with the focusing on the D7000, specifically with horrible back-focusing.
+I did a little research and found that it was basically impossible for a mirrorless camera to have such focusing issues, but most that I saw recommended were pretty expensive.
+I'd seen the Nikon V series of mirrorless cameras before, but I had heard how bad they were in low light and in their (in)ability to produce any sort of shallow depth of field.

 That's the story of how I once again am a Fujifilm shooter.
 Hopefully it provides some context to any future references and I think makes me pretty qualified to compare Fujifilm to other systems since I do have quite a bit of experience.